utsanjan/LockURL/README.md

 ## 🛠️ How to Use
 1. Visit [LockURL](https://lockurl.netlify.app/) to create a password-protected link.
-2. Customize encryption settings in the advanced options, randomize initialization vector & salt for enhanced security.
+2. Adjust encryption settings, randomize initialization vector & salt for enhanced security.
 3. Copy and share the generated link.
 Recipients need to enter the correct password to access the original URL.
-4. Losing the password makes recovery nearly impossible without brute-forcing.
+4. Losing the password makes recovery nearly impossible.
 Try the [brute-force tool](https://lockurl.netlify.app/bruteforce/) if needed.
 5. Untrusted links?
 Decrypt safely using the homepage’s provided decrypt option.

 ## ⚠️ Security Notes